FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 ## `UNKNOWN_ERROR`

-In cases where the error code is not known, this error will be thrown.
+In cases where the error hasn't been mapped yet, this code will be used.

 This may caused by a bug in the SDK or the Fuel Stack, please report the issue to the team.